 For me, as a kid, comic books were big in my life.
 Although I saved and collected a number of them on and off over the years, in the end, the vast majority of them simply just disappeared, were given away, lost, or forgotten.
 However, among that vast majority, at least two impacted my life and me personally in major ways and a third in an important but somewhat more minor way.

 One such major impactor was True Comics, No. 58 with a cover date of March, 1947.
 Inside was a story titled 500 Years Too Soon the title referring to the famous Renaissance artist and inventor Leonardo Da Vinci and his attempt to build and fly a human powered air-worthy craft back in 1490 AD.
-Although I may have heard of Da Vinci in some fashion or manner prior to reading the comic book, as I am able to recall, it was my first major introduction to:

 True Comics did not have one central character in a continuing series they focused all their stories around say like Buck Rogers or Captain Midnight, but was instead, a compilation of individual stories, purportedly true such as the one on Da Vinci, done in comic book format.
 Because of such seldom if ever did I read or come into contact with True Comics on a regular basis.